KelvinTegelaar/CIPP/docs/general/troubleshooting.md

 </details>

-This script comes from Gavin Stone's [excellent blog post on setting up the Secure Application Model](https://www.gavsto.com/secure-application-model-for-the-layman-and-step-by-step/).
+This script comes from Gavin Stone's [blog post on setting up the Secure Application Model](https://www.gavsto.com/secure-application-model-for-the-layman-and-step-by-step/).

 This script doesn't test the CIPP configuration, only that the tokens you are pasting into this script are correct.

 It's possible that you may have pasted the tokens incorrectly into the deployment fields.

 ## Refresh Secure Application Model Tokens

 <details><summary>Refresh Token Script</summary>